bpietraga/islands_interface/README.md

-# IslandsInterface
+# islands_interface

+This is front end and phoenix application for the islands game from book Functional Web Development with Elixir, OTP, and Phoenix
 Interface to islands_engine.
-Make sure you have islands_engine cloned in the folder above.
+Make sure you have islands_engine also cloned in folder where this app is cloned.

+The code comes from the amazing book [Functional Web Development with Elixir, OTP, and Phoenix](https://pragprog.com/book/lhelph/functional-web-development-with-elixir-otp-and-phoenix) by Lance Halvorsen.

 To start your Phoenix server: